-1.4 Statistical Inference, or Not
+18.1.4 Statistical Inference, or Not

-You may have noticed, and even been troubled by, the fact that I have said nothing at all yet like "assume the data are drawn at random from some distribution", or "assume the different rows of the data frame are statistically independent".
+You may have noticed, and even been troubled by, the fact that I have said nothing at all in this chapter like "assume the data are drawn at random from some distribution", or "assume the different rows of the data frame are statistically independent".
 This is because no such assumption is required for principal components.
 All it does is say "these data can be summarized using projections along these directions".
-It says nothing about the larger population or stochastic process the data came from; it doesn't even suppose the latter exist.
+It says nothing about the larger population or stochastic process the data came from; it doesn't even suppose there is a larger population or stochastic process.
+This is part of why 18.1.3 was so wishy-washy about the right number of components to use.

 However, we could add a statistical assumption and see how PCA behaves under those conditions.
-The simplest one is to suppose that the data are IID draws from a distribution with covariance matrix $\mathbf{V}0$ .
-Then the sample covariance matrix $\mathbf{V} \equiv \frac{1}{n}\mathbf{X}^T\mathbf{X}$ will converge on $\mathbf{V}0$ as $n \to \infty$ .
-Since the principal components are smooth functions of $\mathbf{V}$ (namely its eigenvectors), they will tend to converge as n grows.
-So, along with that additional assumption about the
+The simplest one is to suppose that the data come IIDly from a distribution with covariance matrix $\mathbf{v}0$ .
+Then the sample covariance matrix $\mathbf{v} \equiv n^{-1}\mathbf{x}^T\mathbf{x}$ will converge on $\mathbf{v}0$ as $n \to \infty$ .
+Since the principal components are smooth functions of $\mathbf{v}$ (namely its eigenvectors), they will tend to converge as n grows.
+So, along with that additional assumption about the data-generating process, PCA does make a prediction: in the future, the principal components will look like they do now.